axibase/atsd/finance/statistics-export.md

 # Export Statistics

-## Description

-Retrieves statistics for the instrument in JSON format.
+The endpoint retrieves statistics for the instrument in JSON format.

 ## Request